CarbonLDP/carbonldp-js-sdk/doc/README.md

-### <a name="Carbon-HTTP-Errors-client-RequestURITooLongError" />Class Carbon.HTTP.Errors.client.RequestURITooLongError
+### <a name="Carbon-HTTP-Errors-RequestURITooLongError" />Class Carbon.HTTP.Errors.RequestURITooLongError

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class to indicate that the server is no able to process the request because the URI is too long.
+> Error class to indicate that the server is not able to process the request because the URI is too long.

-#### <a name="Carbon-HTTP-Errors-client-RequestURITooLongError-Constructor" />Constructor
+#### <a name="Carbon-HTTP-Errors-RequestURITooLongError-Constructor" />Constructor
 ```typescript
 RequestURITooLongError( message:string,  response:Carbon.HTTP.Response )
 ```